Skip to main content

 overview

-Dream, which can be found at https://github.com/rvohealth/dream, is a custom ORM that provides the heartbeat of our framework.
+Dream, which can be found at https://github.com/rvohealth/dream, is a custom ORM that provides the heartbeat of the framework.
 Psychic was built around and alongside this ORM, with the intention of providing powerful web bindings to couple with the ORM and make developing backend or fullstack applications absolutely seamless.

 export async function up(db: Kysely<any>): Promise<void> {